Updated 2023

 3. Hanna Instruments Waterproof Salinity & Temperature Tester

-This is actually now my go to tester.
+This use to be my go to tester.
 It boasts user-friendly features such as easy usage, simple cleaning, and straightforward calibration.
 Just a quick rinse with RO/DI water after each use, and you’re good to go.

 However, there are a couple of drawbacks to consider.
-Firstly, it requires monthly calibration, which isn’t a major inconvenience, but you’ll need to purchase their calibration packets, which can be somewhat costly at around $1.00 each.
+Firstly, it requires monthly calibration, which isn’t a major inconvenience, but you’ll need to purchase their calibration packets.

 The most significant drawback is that this tester is specifically designed for testing freshly made saltwater, not tank water.
 While many still use it for aquarium testing, this limitation can affect its accuracy over time.
 After a month of use, I’ve found that the calibration can be off by 0.002 ppm, which is a significant deviation.
 So while I do like this item, it may not be the most accurate option available.